High Peaks – Balconies Cave Loop

-Pinnacles National Park is a spectacular place to hike.
-There is a High Peaks area covered in rock spires and equally impressive boulder-filled gorges with talus caves to explore.
+Pinnacles National Park is a spectacular place to hike with a High Peaks area covered in rock spires and equally impressive boulder-filled gorges with talus caves.
 See both the High Peaks and Balconies Cave on a great 9-mile loop through diverse Pinnacles landscapes.
 Starting in the east, this clockwise loop ascends 1,575 feet to a thrilling crossing of the High Peaks, then descends Juniper Canyon to the west side of the park, and passes through Balconies Cave to close the hike with an easy walk back on Old Pinnacles Trail.

 Cross a wooden footbridge and head south on Bench Trail.
 You will spot Old Pinnacles Trailhead across the canyon as you continue farther south.
 An easy half mile of hiking on Bench Trail brings you to a junction with High Peaks Trail.
 Turn right up High Peaks Trail and begin a steady climb into the mountains.